kis9a/vim-qfhooks/README.md

 When reviewing pull requests, I sought an efficient way to manage the differences between the current branch and the base branch.
 Previously, I tried methods like using vim-fugitive to display git status and diffs with `:Git` and `:Gvdiffsplit`, opening diffs in tabs with commands like `vim -p 'tabdo Gdiff ...'`, and defining `autocmd QuickFixCmdPre/QuickFixCmdPost` for quickfix commands.
 However, these approaches had several issues:

 - **vim-fugitive**: Navigating between files was cumbersome, requiring a return to the fugitive window and repeating commands for each file.
 Additionally, `:Gstatus` (now superseded by `:Git` without arguments) doesn't allow specifying arguments to display diffs against the base branch.
 - **Using Tabs**: Managing multiple tabs became difficult, and executing `:Gvdiffsplit` for all buffers on startup significantly increased Vim's loading time.
-[Code Review from the Command Line](https://blog.jez.io/cli-code-review/)
 - **Using autocmd**: The configuration became complex and hard to manage, with potential performance degradation due to multiple `autocmd` executions.
 Limiting the scope of `autocmd` was also challenging, especially when `:Gvdiffsplit` wasn't always desired.

 To overcome these problems, I created **vim-qfhooks**.
 This plugin displays the output of `git diff --name-status $(git merge-base HEAD base-branch)` in the quickfix list and executes predefined custom hooks through wrapped commands provided by the plugin.
 By defining functions that execute commands like `:Gvdiffsplit` as hooks, you can flexibly set the timing and conditions for their execution.
 This approach allows you to leverage the powerful features of the quickfix list fully.
 For example, using the [vim-qf](https://github.com/romainl/vim-qf) plugin, you can further filter diff files with commands like `:Keep` and `:Reject`.
 Moreover, you can navigate between files using `cnext` and `cprevious` without opening the quickfix window, eliminating the need to switch back to the quickfix window to move to the next diff file, thereby enhancing usability.